 Physiology of the Urinary System

 Every day, the kidneys filter gallons of fluid from the bloodstream.
-The normal physiology that takes place in the urinary system are as follows:
+The normal physiology that takes place in the urinary system is as follows:

 Urine formation is a result of three processes: